 Battery Life: Up to 18 hours

-Apple's Watch can be found on the wrists of millions of people worldwide.
-It's understandable, since so many people own an iPhone, having an extension of that on their wrist makes complete sense.
-They're buying into an ecosystem that just works.
-The Apple Watch Series 7 isn't actually available to buy yet, but it offers enough of an upgrade over the Series 6, that we think it's worth waiting for.
+The Apple Watch can be found on the wrists of millions of people worldwide.
+It’s understandable, since so many people own an iPhone, having an extension of that on their wrist makes complete sense.
+They’re buying into an ecosystem that just works, not to mention owning one what could be argued is the best fitness watch around.

 Samsung Galaxy Watch4